JSorngard/zalgo_codec/macro/README.md

 This crate provides the macro part of the crate [`zalgo-codec`](https://crates.io/crates/zalgo-codec) by defining the procedural macro `zalgo_embed!`.

 It lets you take source code that's been converted into a single grapheme cluster by the [`zalgo-codec-common`](https://crates.io/crates/zalgo-codec-common) crate and compile it as if it was never zalgo-ified.
+This lets you reach new lows in the field of self-documenting code.

 ## Example